visusolis/visusolis.github.io/content/w/transcribe.md

 tags: ['tech', 'llm']
 ---

-I’ve had some space in the past few weeks, and surprisingly, aside from the traditional creative efforts I like to focus on during times like [music](music) or [writing](w), I got back into some tech work.
+I’ve had some space in the past few weeks, and surprisingly, aside from the traditional creative efforts ([music](music) or [writing](w)), I got back into some tech work.

-This is unusual, as my disconnect from this world has been present.
+This is unusual, as my disconnect from that world has been ever so present.
 The interesting part is that the recent projects I tackled were birthed a while back in my mind, though I never took time to act on them.

 This is fascinatingly different from other creative endeavors.